 Our product standards are as follows:

-- For lifetime mortgages, interest rates must be fixed or, if they are variable, there must be a “cap” (upper limit) which is fixed for the life of the loan
+- For lifetime mortgages the rate must be fixed for each release or, if variable, the rate must be capped for the life of the loan.

 - The product must have a “no negative equity guarantee”.
 This means that when your property is sold, and agents’ and solicitors’ fees have been paid, even if the amount left is not enough to repay the outstanding loan to your provider, neither you nor your estate will be liable to pay any more.